yas-sim/floppy_image_library_d88_d77/README.md

 # Floppy disk image manipulation library
 (WIP)
 This libray is intended to be used for manipulating the floppy disk images for emulators.
+Initial target is to support D88/D77 floppy disk image format.

 ### 'FD_IMAGE' and its derivative classes
 This class represents a floppy disk image file that may contain multiple floppy disk information.